 The true identity of the original Spring-Heeled Jack is not revealed until 1888, several years after Bredon's death, when his heirs discover his secret workshop during a remodeling.
 His private journal - found in a workshop drawer - reveals much, including the motivation for his choice of appearance in his disguise.
 This turned out to be the various jokes he suffered as a young man over his first name: Death.

-There is some evidence that Gerald knew and perhaps trained under Francis (Le Rapière Rouge) Augereau.
+Besides being a talented inventor, Gerald was a noted amateur thespian.
+There is some evidence that he knew and perhaps trained under Francis (Le Rapière Rouge) Augereau.
 Some of his documented acrobatic feats as Spring-Heeled Jack are quite similar in style and daring.
 It is generally accepted that Gerald was a superhuman, though there is no proof or even hard evidence beyond some of his descendants having known super genes.
 He was a brilliant inventor whose creations enriched his family and in many cases were beyond the state of the art for the time.
 Some of his documented feats as Spring-Heeled Jack almost certainly required at least low-level superhuman physical ability.

 1849 Sonora Aero Club founded.
 Though they make major advances in aeronautical science, a series of disasters - caused by dangerous flaws in their airship design - result in the club disbanding after a few years.